 Curative properties of oats bran

-Although the oats bran contains other components, the main curative properties of this supplement, like in the wheat bran, come from its non soluble fiber wealth.
+Although oats bran contains other components, the main curative properties of this supplement, like in wheat bran, come from its non soluble fiber wealth.

-Between the main properties of the bran we will mention the following:
+Between the main properties of oats bran we will mention the following:

 - Control of the cholesterol in the blood: Besides not containing cholesterol, oats bran has the capacity, by its lifted soluble fiber content, to absorb the cholesterol of the intestine and to expel it with feces to the outside before this it is absorbed by the organism.
 It has been verified that the people who include bran supplements have lower cholesterol levels.